-The Long Term Incentive Plan: A few years ago, the CGHR Committee had also engaged Hexarem to review the executive long term incentive plan ("LTIP").
-The current LTIP became effective for the fiscal year ended on February 28, 2018.
-Selected participants approved by the CGHR Committee are eligible to participate to the LTIP.
-The primary purpose of the LTIP is to attract, retain, motivate and reward eligible participants to increase the performance of the Corporation and its share price.
-The LTIP is designed to align the interests of the participants with the interests of shareholders of the Corporation over the long term.
+The Long Term Incentive Plan: In 2024, the CGHR Committee engaged Hexarem to review the executive long term incentive plan ("LTIP"), subsequently combining the LTIP program with the STIP program for selected participants, referring to this combined plan as the Executive Bonus Plan.
+Selected participants approved by the CGHR Committee are eligible to participate to the Executive Bonus Plan.
+The primary purpose of the LTIP portion of the Executive Bonus Plan is to attract, retain, motivate and reward eligible participants to increase the performance of the Corporation and its share price.
+The LTIP portion of the Executive Bonus Plan is designed to align the interests of the participants with the interests of shareholders of the Corporation over the long term.
 It reinforces the long-term accountability culture within the Corporation and fosters a common sense of purpose and direction.
-The LTIP defines a target LTIP opportunity as percentage of salary.
-The President & CEO's target LTIP was fixed at 30% of his base salary up until his resignation and the CEO was not eligible for the LTIP for the year ended February 29, 2024.
-The other NEOs' target LTIP opportunities vary between 20% and 30% of their respective base salaries for the period.
-75% of the LTIP opportunity is provided as Performance Share Units ("PSUs") and 25% as DSUs.
+For the year ended February 28, 2025, the calculation of the Executive Bonus Program, i.e. the consolidated adjusted EBITDA, the North America adjusted EBITDA and consolidated Free Cash Flow for the Corporation's business.
+The LTIP portion of the Executive Bonus Plan defines a target LTIP opportunity as percentage of salary.
+The CEO does not currently have an LTIP's target bonus opportunity.
+The Chief Financial and Administrative Officer's target bonus opportunity for the LTIP portion of the Executive Bonus Plan is fixed at 30% of his base salary.
+The other NEOs' target LTIP opportunities are 20% of their respective base salaries for the period.